-The 82C54 is a flexible but powerful device that consists of three independent 16-bit down counters.
+The 82C54 is a flexible and powerful device that consists of three independent 16-bit down counters.
 Each counter can be programmed to any count as low as 1 or 2 (depending on the mode chosen) and up to 65,535.
-For those interested in more detailed information, a full description can be found in the Intel (or equivalent manufacturer's) data sheet.
+For those interested in more detailed information, a full description can be found in the Intel (or equivalent manufacturer's) data sheet in the Chip Docs section on the CD.